brannondorsey/apibuilder/README.md

 #####Database Setup

 Because this process requires each user to have their own unique API key to access the API, a new table needs to be made to store information about the users that will be making the requests.
 This table should be named "users" and should include at least the following columns: "id", "API_key", "API_hits", and "API_hit_date".
 These table and column names must be exact unless specified otherwise using `API::set_key_required()` optional parameters (see [API setup](#api-setup) below).
-This SQL database structure can be imported from [this file](COME BACK).
+This SQL database structure can be imported from the [`users_table.sql`](users_table.sql) file.

 Alternatively, it is often the case that APIs actually supply data regarding users in the first place.
 For instance, the Twitter and Facebook APIs deliver data about users!
 If your API is delivering data from a users table already, and you would like to grant __only__ those users access to your API, you may simply add the "id", "API_key", "API_hits", and "API_hit_date" columns to your existing users table instead of creating a new one.